Easy Sourdough Banana Bread

 - If you want to ferment the batter before baking, the bowl can be covered and refrigerated for 6 hours, or overnight before baking.

-- Spoon the mixture into loaf pans.
+- Spoon the mixture into the prepared loaf pan.

 The recipe doesn’t say when to add the 150g brown sugar ???